duke-shiny-ed/website/README.md

 ## Update your project page

 - Go to *content* -> *project* -> *folder for your app*
 - Put a screen shot of your app in your folder under the name *featured.jpg* (.png file should also work).
-You will need to delete the image that's currently in the foldr before saving the new one.
+You will need to delete the image that's currently in the folder before saving the new one.
 - Update the index file:
   - In the header:
     - add image caption